GMHBA launched Frank Health Insurance in 2009.

-Youth discounts: Offered on some Basic and Basic Plus policies; these aren't transferable.
+Youth discounts: Offered on Bronze Plus Bundle and Kickstarter Bundle; these aren't transferable.

-Frank covers emergency ambulance on all hospital policies excluding Frank Basic, Frank Basic Some Private and Frank Starter Bundle.
-A refund on ambulance subscriptions is offered for these extras policies: Some Extras 50%, Some Extras 80%, Lots Extras 50%, Lots Extras 80% and Starter Bundle (up to the percentage depending on the product held).
+Frank covers emergency ambulance on all hospital policies excluding Frank Basic, Frank Entry and Frank Basic Plus, Freedom Saver Flexi-Bundle and Freedom Starter Flexi-Bundle.
+A refund on ambulance subscriptions is offered for these extras policies: Some Extras 50%, Some Extras 80%, Lots Extras 50%, Lots Extras 80%, Starter Bundle and Essentials Bundle (up to the percentage depending on the product held).

 Do you need ambulance cover?